rocky-linux/documentation/docs/guides/containers/podman_guide.md

 ```bash
 podman stop rockywebserver && podman rm rockywebserver
 ```

+!!! tip "Tip"

+    You can add the `--rm` switch to automatically delete the container once it stopps.

 If you relaunch the build process, `podman` will use a cache at each step of the build: